Corrected Samplers for Discrete Flow Models: Experiments

 On the image generation task, we evaluate corrected samplers in a high-dimensional setting ($\mc{D}=576$).
 In such high-dimensional scenario, using one function evaluation to update one token with location-corrected sampler is computationally inefficient, since the number of steps ($K\in\set{4,8,16,32,64}$ in our experiments) is typically much smaller than $\mc{D}$.
 To address this issue, we extend our corrected samplers to few-step regime and general conditional rates; see \cref{subsec:few-step,subsec:general rate}.
-In this experiment, we use FUDOKI \citep{wang2025fudoki} as our logits models and consider a metric-induced probability path introduced in \cite{shaul2024flow}.
-We compare our proposed samplers with the commonly used Euler solver \citep[\cref{alg:Euler sampler in general}; see also Algorithm 1 in][]{shaul2024flow}.
+In this experiment, we use FUDOKI \citep{wang2025fudoki} as our logits models and consider a metric-induced probability path introduced in \citet{shaul2024flow}.
+We compare our proposed samplers with the commonly used Euler solver \citep[\cref{alg:Euler sampler in general}; see also Algorithm 1 in][]{shaul2024flow} and (deterministic midpoint) high-order samplers \citep{ren2025fast}.
 The GenEval overall scores of different samplers are reported in \cref{fig:geneval-overall}.
-We observe that the corrected samplers consistently outperforms the Euler solver, demonstrating that the corrected samplers achieves higher accuracy and sampling efficiency in high-dimensional tasks.
+We observe that the corrected samplers consistently outperforms the Euler solver and RK2-Trapezoid sampler, and converges faster than RK2 sampler, demonstrating that the corrected samplers achieves higher accuracy and sampling efficiency in high-dimensional tasks.
+In particular, the time-corrected sampler performs well on this task, achieving a higher GenEval score than all other samplers under the same time budget at a sampling time comparable to that of the Euler sampler with $K=8$.